ProjectsVanBox/healthy-breast/README.md

 1. Run callable_loci_PTA_estimate.sh (here and below always specify the home_dir argument by passing the absolute path to the whole folder of this repository to sbatch after the script name (no specific name, encoded as $1); check the script(s) for more information)
 2. Run callable_loci_PTA_overlap.sh
-3. Run NF-IAP 1.3.0 from the corresponding repository: https://github.com/ToolsVanBox/NF-IAP starting with BAM files from dbGAP and store the results in /home_dir/3_Output/Breast_1/NF-IAP
+3. Run NF-IAP from the corresponding repository starting with BAM files from dbGAP and store the results in /home_dir/3_Output/Breast_1/NF-IAP
 4. Run downstream_PTA_analysis.sh (pass the NF-IAP VCF name ID to the script in addition to home_dir (treat is as $2)).

 !NB - replace the dummy panel of normals (PON) HMF location file to the actual full path of this file (to obtain PON HMF file, see https://pmc.ncbi.nlm.nih.gov/articles/PMC6872491/, Preservation of known variant in Supplementary information)

-5. Run PTATO 1.2.0 from the corresponding repository: https://github.com/ToolsVanBox/PTATO and VCF file from /home_dir/3_Output/filtered_PTA/PTATO_PON
-   When running PTATO, specify the output directory as /home_dir/3_Output/filtered_PTA/PTATO_PON and bulk_names parameter as: bulk_names = [
+5. Run PTATO from the corresponding repository and VCF file from /home_dir/3_Output/filtered_PTA/PTATO_PON When running PTATO, specify the output directory as /home_dir/3_Output/filtered_PTA/PTATO_PON and bulk_names parameter as: bulk_names = [
     ['Breast_1', 'S8506Nr1'],